 Current Welcome Bonus

-Holders of the Chase Sapphire Reserve Card can use Ultimate Rewards points to book travel at a redemption rate of 1.50 cents per point so that values the current welcome bonus at an impressive $900.
+Holders of the Chase Sapphire Reserve Card can use Ultimate Rewards points to book travel at a redemption rate of 1.50 cents per point so that values the current welcome bonus at $750.

 Note: You can only apply for a Chase Sapphire Reserve Card if you don’t already hold one of the Sapphire Cards and you’ll only be eligible for the welcome bonus if you haven’t received a welcome bonus on a Sapphire card in the past 48 months.